Atlas975/Notes/SoftwareEngineering/Concurrency.md

 ___
 # Concurrency
 - Concurrency describes the process of multiple **loci of communication** (actors/processes/threads) acting over shared resources.
+While threads can be used to achieve this, concurrent processes can also work through the use of [[Processors#Multiprocessors|Multiprocessors]]
-- This is especially prevalent in [[Operating_system_design]] where shared memory and hardware devices are used for several unique processes
+- This is especially prevalent in [[Operating_system_design|OS design]] where shared memory and hardware devices are used for several unique processes
 ## Central concepts of concurrency
 1. Processor: hardware device executing machine instructions
 2. Program: instruction sequence defining potential execution path